← benbybenjacobs.com

 Watering

-The self-watering reservoir does most of the work.
-Check and refill weekly.
+For the first 2 weeks after planting, top-water root zones 2–3× per week so roots reach the reservoir before May heat sets in.
+After that the self-watering reservoir does most of the work — check and refill weekly.
 In peak summer (July–August), check every 3–4 days.

 Fertilizer

-One application of slow-release organic fertilizer (Espoma Plant-tone) in early March when you plant.
+One application of slow-release organic fertilizer (Espoma Plant-tone) at planting.
 That's it for the year.

 Deadheading